siaarzh/django-docker-test/readme.md

 The included docker-compose.yml file is only a *template*.
 To launch the app or start development there are some caveats that need to be taken into account:

-- Django is also a command line tool that enables building of websitesusing boiler plate Python code.
+- Django is also a command line tool that enables building of websites using boiler plate Python code.
 - Docker runs most default containers as 'root'.
-- All Python packages required by the project are installed in thedevelopment (and production) container.
+- All Python packages required by the project are installed in the development (and production) container.
 There are no virtual or vagrant environments.
 - Development environment requires bind mounts, so that all of our code remains in one place.